SerenityOS/serenity/Documentation/NotesOnWSL.md

 The installation then proceeds as usual.

 WSL2 does not natively support graphical applications.
-You can either install qemu natively on windows and allow WSL to talk to it, or you can install an X Server for windows.
+You can either install QEMU natively on windows and allow WSL to talk to it, or you can install an X Server for windows.

 ### Setting up an X server with WSL: